JuliaStats/MixedModels.jl/docs/src/api.md

 weights
 ```

-### MixedModels.jl "alternatives" and extensions to StatsAPI and GLM functions
+### `MixedModels.jl` "alternatives" and extensions to StatsAPI and GLM functions

-The following are MixedModels.jl-specific functions and not simply methods for functions defined in StatsAPI and GLM.jl.
+The following are `MixedModels.jl`-specific functions and not simply methods for functions defined in `StatsAPI` and `GLM.jl`.

 ```julia
 coefpvalues